ruthyee12/CEPARCO_IP/README.md

 | ViBE (Non-Parallelized)  vs.  GMM (Non-Parallelized)   | 1.702448639   |
 | ViBE (Parallelized)  vs.  GMM (Threaded)               | 1.581805638   |

+- Parallelized ViBE is ~30% faster than the non-parallelized version, showing that SIMD optimizations effectively reduce execution time at a larger data set.
+- Non-parallelized ViBE outperforms non-parallelized GMM by ~70%, indicating that ViBE is inherently more efficient for background subtraction in this implementation.
+- Even when GMM is parallelized with threading, ViBE (Parallelized) is still ~58% faster, suggesting that SIMD optimizations provide a greater speed boost compared to thread-based parallelization alone.
+- The results demonstrate that SIMD-based ViBE is more suitable for real-time background subtraction at 30 FPS, as it achieves lower execution times than both versions of GMM.

 ## Video Presentation